<aside>

 - Anonymous or pseudonymous profiles and comments are strongly discouraged.
 People tend to say things anonymously that they would never say with their names attached to the statement.
 If you are ashamed to have your name connected to a statement, it’s probably best not to say it at all.

 - Keep your cool.
-If somebody responds to your status or tweets in an unkind or unfair manner, don’t respond in kind.
+If somebody responds to your posts in an unkind or unfair manner, don’t respond in kind.
 Walk away from your computer if necessary and don’t reply until you can do so in a calm and gracious manner.
 Most of the time, the best response to unkind comments or messages is no response at all.
 Instead, contact the person directly and resolve your differences face-to-face.